hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_10e6d742-d354-42a9-8c19-ca72846339e7-0_1.content.md

 <!--font:Poppins-->

-# Get a Blast from the Past with Our Retro-Style Robot Background
+# Retro Robot Background: Blast from the Past

 Step back in time with our pixel art-inspired robot background.
 This unique design features a limited color palette and pixelated lines, reminiscent of classic video games and computer graphics.